dshawul/NebulaSEM/paper/paper.md

 ## Turbulence models
 The software includes turbulence models for high-Reynolds CFD simulations including a suite of Reynolds Averaged Navier Stokes (RANS)
 [@henk1972] and Large Eddy Simulation (LES) models [@les].
 The list includes a mixing-length model, k-epsilon, k-omega, RNG k-epsilon, RNG k-omega and the Smagornisky-Lilly LES model.
-Theese turbulence models has been utilized to evaluate the aerodynamic roughness of the built environment and complex terrain in [@abdi5].
+These turbulence models have been utilized to evaluate the aerodynamic roughness of the built environment and complex terrain in [@abdi5].

 ## Parallelization with MPI+OpenMP/OpenACC